AmelySuncroll/Academic-Scripts-v1.0/README.md

 end

 P.S.
-If you like my scripts and find it really helpful for you then
-        please, support me via PayPal - @suncroll (https://paypal.me/suncroll) elseif
+	If you like my scripts and find it really helpful for you then please, support me via PayPal - @suncroll (https://paypal.me/suncroll) elseif
 		5536 9140 7560 5653 - Tinkoff (Maria R)
 	end

 	Any questions to email me on "amelysuncroll@gmail.com".

+end

 main()